What Is a QSF File?

 How Qualtrics uses QSF files

 That makes QSF useful for backups, survey templates, migration work, and turning a drafted questionnaire into a Qualtrics-ready starting point.
+A QSF file is not a response data export or a polished document format; it is a platform-specific survey structure file.

 What is inside a QSF file?